Mortality Data and Related Policies, 2000-2020

-Pursuant to the Delaware Freedom of Information Act, I hereby request the following records:
+Pursuant to the North Dakota Open Records Law, I hereby request the following records:

 – Those which include time and date of all instances of death occurring in the offender population between January 2000 and December 2020.

-– Those which indicate the total number of individuals in Delaware Department of Correction (DDOC) custody who died by any cause, separated monthly, from January 2000 to December 2020.
+– Those which indicate the total number of individuals in North Dakota Department of Corrections and Rehabilitation (NDDCR) custody who died by any cause, separated monthly, from January 2000 to December 2020.

-– Monthly population records that include the total number of deaths occurring among people in the custody of the DDOC between January 2000 and December 2020.
+– Monthly population records that include the total number of deaths occurring among people in the custody of the NDDCR between January 2000 and December 2020.

-– Certificates of death for all individuals in DDOC custody who died between January 2000 and December 2020.
+– Final reports of death for all individuals in NDDCR custody who died between January 2000 and December 2020.

-Additionally, I am requesting an opportunity to inspect or obtain copies of any and all DDOC policies, regulations, and procedures, pertaining to...
+Additionally, I am requesting an opportunity to inspect or obtain copies of any and all NDDCR policies, regulations, and procedures, pertaining to...

 – Investigations of in-custody deaths.

-– Requirements for the performance of an autopsy or post-mortem medical examination of individuals who die while in DDOC custody.
+– Requirements for the performance of an autopsy or post-mortem medical examination of individuals who die while in NDDCR custody.

 – The reporting of in-custody deaths to other governmental agencies.